Athos-0day/Introduction-to-ciphers/README.md

 - The Affine Cipher is easy to implement and use, but it is not secure for large-scale encryption due to its vulnerability to attacks like frequency analysis.
 - It provides a good introduction to basic encryption techniques and modular arithmetic in cryptography.

+## Substitution Cipher

+The **Substitution Cipher** is one of the oldest and simplest encryption methods, where each letter in the plaintext is replaced with another letter according to a fixed system or key.
+In the case of the **monoalphabetic substitution cipher**, each letter in the alphabet is replaced by a corresponding letter from a predefined key.
+The key is a permutation of the alphabet, where each letter is mapped uniquely to another letter in the alphabet, making the key a 26-character long string.

+### How it works

+For example, if the key is:
+`QWERTYUIOPASDFGHJKLZXCVBNM`

+Then, the letter **A** in the plaintext would be replaced by **Q**, **B** by **W**, **C** by **E**, and so on.
+To encrypt a message, we simply replace each letter in the plaintext with the corresponding letter from the key.
+To decrypt, the reverse process is applied using the inverse of the key, where **Q** is replaced by **A**, **W** by **B**, and so on.

+### Example

+Let’s consider the message **"HELLO"** and the substitution key **`QWERTYUIOPASDFGHJKLZXCVBNM`**:

+- **H** becomes **A**
+- **E** becomes **Q**
+- **L** becomes **B**
+- **L** becomes **B**
+- **O** becomes **S**

+Thus, the encrypted message would be: **"AQBBS"**

+This cipher provides a simple way to encrypt messages, but it can easily be broken with techniques like frequency analysis, especially when the cipher is applied to large amounts of text.

+### Key Takeaways

+- The Substitution Cipher is a simple encryption technique, but it offers limited security due to its vulnerability to frequency analysis.
+- A key of length 26 means that each letter in the plaintext is substituted by another letter, and this permutation can be random or follow a specific pattern.
+- While easy to implement, the Substitution Cipher is not secure for modern cryptographic needs, but it provides a good foundation for understanding the basics of encryption.

+### How I hack the substitution cipher

+The goal was to recognize the patterns of each word and compare them with words in the dictionary.
+Thus, one can find which letter of the key is associated with which letter of the alphabet.
+This way, you get a partial result of the clear text but it is quite simple to complete when the text is long enough.